Appearance

 | Lit | — | — | — | — | — | ❌ no idiomatic DnD-list component |

 ¹ @angular/cdk downloads are for the whole CDK; the drag-drop module is one entry point within it.
-The SortableJS engine itself (sortablejs) is at 1.15.7, ~3.73M/wk, and is actively maintained — the engine is healthy; the per-framework bindings are the uneven part.
+The SortableJS engine itself (sortablejs) is at 1.15.7, ~4.23M/wk, and is actively maintained.
+The engine is healthy; the per-framework bindings are the uneven part.

-The wedge here is different in shape from the other engine ports.
-Every framework does have a strong drag-and-drop option — but they are different engines with different APIs, the SortableJS bindings specifically are stale (react-sortablejs ~4 yr, vuedraggable's Vue-3 line maintenance-flagged), the most-loved React option (react-beautiful-dnd) is deprecated and archived, Solid's @thisbeyond/solid-dnd hasn't shipped in ~2 years, and Lit has no idiomatic reorderable-list component at all.
-Standardizing one reorderable-list contract across all six frameworks means learning six different libraries — or compiling one .rozie source.
+The shape of the problem differs from the other engine ports.
+Every framework does have a strong drag-and-drop option, but they are different engines with different APIs.
+The SortableJS bindings specifically are stale (react-sortablejs ~4 yr, vuedraggable's Vue-3 line maintenance-flagged), the most-loved React option (react-beautiful-dnd) is deprecated and archived, Solid's @thisbeyond/solid-dnd hasn't shipped in ~3 years, and Lit has no reorderable-list component at all.
+Standardizing one reorderable-list contract otherwise means learning six different libraries.

 Feature matrix